 The meaning of democracy in theory and practice throughout history and in the modern political systems of Great Britain, Japan, and Mexico.
 Independent research in other democratic systems.

 International and comparative exploration of how human rights have been defined, violated, and protected.
-Discussion of historical topics (e.g., the abolition of the slave trade, social reform and Christian missions, the genocides of the 20th century) as well as contemporary issues.
-Includes a service-learning project completed at Bethel or with a local organization.
+Historical topics (e.g., abolition of the slave trade, social reform and Christian missions, genocides of the 20th century) as well as contemporary issues.
+Includes a service-learning project.

 Analysis of the theoretical background behind political communication from a public speaking and media perspective.
 Attention to decision-making skills required in political campaigns.
 Discussion of advanced persuasive campaign theory.

-Prerequisites: COM110N, POS100, or consent of instructor.
+Prerequisites: COM 110, POS 100, or Consent of instructor.
 Offered: Occasionally interim.
 Special Notes: Carries cross-credit in communication studies.

 Examination of the U.S. Congress, Supreme Court, and presidency, with attention to the effects of institutions on the democratic and policy processes.
 Consideration of political science research on political institutions and contemporary issues facing them.

-Prerequisites: POS100 or consent of instructor.
-Offered: Fall, even # years
+Prerequisites: POS 100 or Consent of instructor.
+Offered: Spring, odd # years.

 Examination of public policy-the result of government action-through consideration of the policy process, policy design, and current status of American public policy.
 Special attention devoted to social policy with student investigation and research in public policy.

-Prerequisites: One course in political science, philosophy, or Western history, or consent of instructor.
-Offered: Spring, odd # years
+Prerequisites: One course in political science, philosophy, Western history, or Consent of instructor.
+Offered: Fall, even # years.
+Special Notes: Carries cross credit in history and philosophy.

 Prerequisites: Sophomore standing.
 Offered: Fall.
 Special Notes: Carries cross-credit in history.

-Prerequisites: One course in political science, philosophy, or European history.
-Offered: Spring, even # years.
+Prerequisites: One course in political science, philosophy, or history.
+Offered: Fall, odd # years.
 Special Notes: Carries cross-credit in philosophy and history.

 Intensive study of a specialized topic in political science.
 The topic to be studied and the subfield of the course are announced prior to the relevant registration period.

-Prerequisites: Junior standing; two courses in political science.
+Prerequisites: Junior standing and Two courses in political science.
 Repeatable course: Students may repeat the course for credit provided a different topic is covered.
-Offered: Occasionally
+Offered: Occasionally.

 An off-campus working experience in a government agency or political organization under appropriate supervision.
-Placement is individually arranged with the Department of Political Science.
+Placement is individually arranged with the Political Science department.